liferay-search/liferay-docs/en/user/articles/130-forms/01-forms-intro.markdown

 ## Which Form Builder Should I Use?

-Liferay Forms (also referred to as Forms) is a relatively new application, first appearing in @product@ version 7.0.
+Liferay Forms (also referred to as Forms) is a relatively new application, first appearing in @sharepoint@ version 7.0.
 If you can use Liferay Forms for your use case, you should.

 So the question "Which form builder should I use?" can be restated to "When